RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/02-Near-Real-Time-Mirroring-v3.md

 ## How to access the NRTM stream

-You will find all technical requirements to access the stream and more information about NRTM [in this document](03-Access-to-NRTM.md#access-to-nrtm).
+You will find all technical requirements to access the stream and more information about NRTM [in this document](../RIPE-Database-Mirror/Access-to-NRTM/#access-to-nrtm).

 ## Legal Framework

-The RIPE NCC NRTM Service and its use is regulated bu the [RIPE Database Terms and Conditions](../24.Legal-Information.md#) and [RIPE Database Acceptable Use Policy](../23.RIPE-Database-Acceptable-Use-Policy.md#ripe-database-acceptable-use-policy).
+The RIPE NCC NRTM Service and its use is regulated by the [RIPE Database Terms and Conditions](../Legal-Information/#) and [RIPE Database Acceptable Use Policy](../RIPE-Database-Acceptable-Use-Policy/#ripe-database-acceptable-use-policy).

+### Transferring To A Third Party
 Transferring and/or making available of the NRTM Service and/or the data downloaded therefrom to a third party is only allowed, provided the following conditions are met:

 * The user obtains prior written permission from the RIPE NCC
-* The user ensures that third party accepts the [RIPE Database Terms and Conditions](../24.Legal-Information.md#) for this purpose.
+* The user ensures that third party accepts the [RIPE Database Terms and Conditions](../Legal-Information/#) for this purpose.
 * The user identifies the RIPE NCC as the source of the data and will explicitly state that this data is near-real time and may not reflect the latest data contained in the RIPE Database.
-* The user maintains the overall integrity of the data (e.g. will not misrepresent, falsify or exlude any data).
+* The user maintains the overall integrity of the data (e.g. will not misrepresent, falsify or exclude any data).

-The RIPE NCC reserves the right to revoke this permission at any time if the user fails to meet any of these consitions.
+The RIPE NCC reserves the right to revoke this permission at any time if the user fails to meet any of these conditions.

 ## Contact